Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/local-evaluation.md

 ## SDKs

-Local evaluation is supported by all server-side SDKs and some client-side SDKs which have local evaluation implemented.
+All server-side SDKs and some client-side (which have local evaluation enabled) support local evaluation.

 ### Client-side